pauledavey/CodeSharper.PowerPoint.Helper/README.md

   - Draw a line
   - Draw a shape
   - Find all shapes of a specific type in presentation
+  - Add a hyperlink to a website/url location
+  - Add mouse click or mouse-over (a.k.a mouse hover) actions to a shape

 Charts
   - Create a new chart